 - Malaysia Short Getaway : 21 Places To Explore

 - Best Short Getaway In Malaysia For Couples

 - 11 Best Things To Do In Ipoh, Malaysia

 - 47 Things To Do In JB, Malaysia

 These places are accessible by car and the journey doesn’t take more than an hour from Kuala Lumpur.
 With plenty of affordable yet comfortable hotels for you to wind down, they are worth a visit.

 Cost Of Living In Kuala Lumpur

-If you’re a single traveller, with less than $1000 per month, you can live a comfortable life in Kuala Lumpur.
+If you’re a single traveler, living in Kuala Lumpur cost less than $1000 per month, and you can live a comfortable life in Kuala Lumpur.